Sleydo' Molly Wickham: Personal life

 Sleydo' did not grow up on her traditional territory and did not speak the Wet'suwet'en language as a child.
 Both of her grandparents were placed in the Lejac Residential School as children and her mother, June, was a survivor of the Sixties Scoop and placed in white foster care as a baby.

 Sleydo' credits her university experience with reconnecting her with her roots.
-After finishing her degree, she decided to move to her home territory with her husband Corey (Jayochee) Jocko, whom she met at the University of Victoria.
+After finishing her degree, she decided to move to her home territory with her Haida (now ex) husband, Cody Merriman, whom she met at the University of Victoria.
 Together, they have three children and they are being raised on Wet'suwet'en territory with traditional knowledge.
-Sleydo' has actively worked to learn the Wet'suwet'en language and is fluent.
+Sleydo' has actively worked to learn the Wet'suwet'en language and is not fluent.